 Character meals are an important part of a Disney vacation for many travelers.
 Character dining gives you a chance to take photos and get autographs from multiple characters in a short period of time while taking a break from lines and the heat (or rain or cold, depending on the season).
 Even though these experiences can be a little pricier than other dining options at Disney parks, the benefits often greatly outweigh the few extra bucks.

 My family almost always makes time for at least one character meal on every Disney trip we take.
-Since Disneyland is the resort we visit most often, we’ve experienced all of the character dining meals in Anaheim and can offer up some valuable comparisons.
+Since Disneyland is the resort we visit most often, we’ve experienced all of the character dining meals in Anaheim (most of them multiple times!) and can offer up some valuable comparisons.
 I’ve created a handy printable below that summarizes the options in chart form so you can choose for your family too.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy here.)

 First things first: what do you need to know about character breakfasts and other meals at Disneyland?
 First, be aware that compared to Walt Disney World, Disneyland actually has relatively few character dining options.
 There are currently only 5 choices, to be exact.
 There is one standard character dining location in each of the three Disneyland hotels, one in Disneyland park, and an additional premium character meal in Disney’s Grand Californian Hotel.
 Each has its own style so it is important to pick carefully.